rebornbd/my-note/frontend/react/02-advanced/01-HigherOrderComponent.md

 # Higher-Order Components
 ```
 A HOC is a FUNCTION that takes a COMPONENT as parameter & returns a new COMPONENT.

+WHY WE NEED HOC:
+Shared common functionality & use it any component.
 ```

 ## HOC create